 This is a review of Beach Read by Emily Henry.
-I read this book days after its release but only get to write my review of it after 7 months.
-This is a chick-lit and adult romance and in a way second-chance romance, enemies-to-lovers, and slow burn.
-There are a lot of things I love about this book to summarize here but definitely, it is a well-written story with plot twists that offers something different that could touch your heart in different ways.
+I read this book days after its release but I only get to write my review of it after 7 months.
+This is a chick-lit, adult romance and in a way second-chance, enemies-to-lovers, and slow-burn romance.
+There are a lot of things I love about this book to summarize here but definitely, it is a well-written story with plot twists that offer something different that can touch your heart in different ways.

 Goodreads Blurb of Beach Read

 A romance writer who no longer believes in love and a literary writer stuck in a rut engage in a summer-long challenge that may just upend everything they believe about happily ever afters.

 Augustus Everett is an acclaimed author of literary fiction.
 January Andrews writes bestselling romance.
 When she pens a happily ever after, he kills off his entire cast.

 They’re polar opposites.

 In fact, the only thing they have in common is that for the next three months, they’re living in neighboring beach houses, broke, and bogged down with writer’s block.